colinlienard/react-customizable-popup/README.md

 ⚠️ This is only necessary if the root of your application has an id different from `root`.

 As mentioned earlier, the popup is located at the root of your application.
-The root of the application often has an id equal to `root` (it is the case with [Create React App](https://create-react-app.dev/)), but not all the time.
-For example, if you are using [Nextjs](https://nextjs.org/), the root has a value of `__next`.
+The root of the application often has an id of `root` (it is the case with [Create React App](https://create-react-app.dev/) and [Vite](https://vitejs.dev/) with React), but not all the time.
+For example, if you are using [Nextjs](https://nextjs.org/), the root id is `__next`.

 To specify the root, you can set the [`root`](#root) prop on each popup, but this is not ideal if you use many popups in your application.
 You can therefore set the root globally by using a context.
 In your `app.jsx` or `main.jsx`, add the `PopupProvider` around your app and set the root.